 Application Process

-The Sharpe Fellows Program annually selects the top UCLA undergraduate business students, and are supported by alumni, community members, and employers who are invested in the career and professional development needs of Sharpe Fellows.
+The Sharpe Fellows Program annually selects the top UCLA undergraduate students going into business, and are supported by alumni, community members, and employers who are invested in the career and professional development needs of Sharpe Fellows.
 Prospective candidates must have a demonstrated interest in pursuing a career in business administration.
 Successful candidates should also have an interest in leadership development and a genuine enthusiasm for civic engagement.

 Candidates will be asked to submit a well-crafted resume, answer four (4) short answer prompts, and select which cohort they are pursuing (investment banking, finance, consulting, or tech).
-Candidates interested in Private Equity should apply for the investment Banking industry vertical.
-After a review of all applications, selected students will be invited to participate in virtual interviews with a selection committee comprised of UCLA alumni, UCLA staff, and former Sharpe Fellows.
+Candidates interested in private equity should apply for the investment Banking industry vertical.
+After a review of all applications, selected students will be invited to participate in virtual interviews with UCLA alumni.

 The four essay prompts will be: